-Shoes do not need to be shined on a daily basis, weather depending.
+Shoes don’t need to be shined daily, weather depending.
 Generally, the most often that wearers should shine their shoes to maintain an untainted appearance is once a week.
 Oiling is done less frequently as it can gradually degrade the leather, despite giving it a temporary improvement.

 Given regular light maintenance, a good pair of dress shoes will last you for many years.
-Here we’ll be taking you through the steps required in order to maintain your dress shoes.
+Here we’ll be taking you through the steps required to maintain your dress shoes.

 Assemble Your Own Shoe Shining Kit

 Certain types of leather can be extremely temperamental regarding oils and polishing, making it far better to treat your own shoes.
-To put together your own shoe shining kit you need five basic pieces of equipment.
+To put together your own shoe shining kit, you’ll need five essential pieces of equipment.
 Here we’ll be discussing each.

 You need at least one wide shine brush and one dauber style brush, for use with a leather cleaning agent.
-The polish gets applied with the dauber, whilst the wide shine brush is used to brush off dirt prior to applying the polish, and to rub up a shine.
+The polish gets applied with the dauber, while the wide shine brush is used to brush off dirt before applying the polish, and to rub up a shine.
 A separate dauber brush is needed for every color of polish which you use.

 A soft cloth is needed to apply cleaners, conditioners, and creams to your shoes.
 A cloth will also be used to buff up a shine, polishing your shoe to a near-mirror finish.